 “Monkey Cage” — a branch of the Washington Post — is one of the best international politics blogs out there, featuring prominent political bloggers in world economics, foreign relations specialists and international scholars.
 Posts are typically well-informed and take interesting perspectives on current issues.

-An individual must take it upon themselves to stay informed.
+An individual must take it upon themselves to stay informed and seek out the best political news websites to get information from.
 With the amount of white noise in mainstream media, it’s easy to stay distracted from the importance of international news.
 After all, cable news and the most popular news sites make money from drawing your attention, and they’ve become very good at doing exactly that.
 A simple Google search can open your eyes to the monumental international events happening today.